Skip to content

 The reason becomes the agent's task brief for the call: it introduces itself, works the errand, records what happened as post-call action items, and ends the call politely.
 A failed errand is never silent — whatever happens, you get the post-call package.

 Two shape rules, enforced with a 422: mode="hosted_agent" requires a non-empty reason (up to 2,000 characters) and must not carry a client_websocket_url; reason is only valid with mode="hosted_agent".
 Everything else about placing a call — origination, caller ID rules, rate limits — is unchanged; see the place call reference.
-Two 503s are possible on hosted calls only: hosted_agent_unavailable when the hosted call agent isn't available, and hosted_agent_at_capacity when hosted capacity is momentarily saturated — retry the latter shortly.
+When Voice AI capacity is momentarily saturated, the API returns 503 hosted_agent_at_capacity; retry shortly.

-mode works with any origination, so the hosted agent can call over a dedicated number or the identity's iMessage line alike.
+mode works with any origination, so the voice agent can call over a dedicated number or the identity's iMessage line alike.

 Configuring the agent

 Under the hood this is GET/PUT /phone/hosted-agent-config.
-Writes are full-replace: every omitted or null field resets to the platform default.
+Reads also report the current authority_mode.
+Writes are full-replace for voice, model, and instructions: every omitted or null field resets to the platform default, while the authority mode is unchanged.
 Identity-scoped API keys resolve their own identity; with an admin API key, or when managing from the Inkbox Console, pass agent_identity_id.

 Custom instructions are layered on top of everything the agent already knows, so they can steer tone, boundaries, and priorities without you restating the basics.
 The agent treats them as standing orders from you, applied on every call — with one carve-out: on an outbound errand, the call's reason takes precedence if the two conflict, so a standing quirk can't hijack the task the call was placed for.